 We agree that we are all consumers, for we all have wants for which we cannot provide but by a consumption of some kind; and that also we are all proprietors, for we all possess some means of providing for our wants, were it only by our individual force and capacity.
 But we have also seen, that from the unequal manner in which riches are distributed, in proportion as they are accumulated, many among us have no part in these accumulated riches, and possess in effect but their individual force.
-These have no other treasure than their for their consumption.
+These have no other treasure than their daily labour.
+This labour procures them wages, for which reason we have called them specially wage earners; and it is with these wages they provide for their consumption.

 But whence are the wages raised?
-Evidently on the property of those to whom these hirelings sell their labour, that is to say on funds, in advance, which are in their possession,-and which are no other than the accumulated products of labour previously executed.
-It follows thence, that the consumption for which these riches pay, is truly the consumption of the hirelings in this sense, that it is them it subsists; but at bottom it is not they who pay it, or at least they pay it only with the funds existing in advance in the hands of those who employ them.
+Evidently on the property of those to whom these wage earners sell their labour, that is to say on funds, in advance, which are in their possession, and which are no other than the accumulated products of labour previously executed.
+It follows thence, that the consumption for which these riches pay, is truly the consumption of the wage earners in this sense, that it is them it subsists; but at bottom it is not they who pay it, or at least they pay it only with the funds existing in advance in the hands of those who employ them.
 They merely receive with one hand and give with the other.
 Their consumption, therefore, ought to be regarded as being made by those who pay them.
-If even they do not expend all they receive, these savings raising them to the ranks of capitalists, enable them afterwards to make expenditures on their own funds; but as they come to them from the same hands, they ought at first to be regarded as the expenses of the same persons ; thus to avoid double reckoning of the same article in the economical calculations, we must consider as absolutely nothing the immediate consumption of hirelings, as hire. lings; and to consider not only all they expend, but even the whole they receive, as the real expenditure and proper consumption of those who purchase their labour.
+If even they do not expend all they receive, these savings raising them to the ranks of capitalists, enable them afterwards to make expenditures on their own funds; but as they come to them from the same hands, they ought at first to be regarded as the expenses of the same persons; thus to avoid double reckoning of the same article in the economical calculations, we must consider as absolutely nothing the immediate consumption of wage earners, as wage earners; and to consider not only all they expend, but even the whole they receive, as the real expenditure and proper consumption of those who purchase their labour.
 This is so true, that to see whether this consumption is more or less destructive of the riches acquired, or even if it tends to augment them as it often does, depends entirely on knowing what use the capitalists make of the labour they purchase.
 This leads us to examine the consumption of capitalists.